How-to guides

 - IP can only be auto‑generated

 - The Public NAT feature is available only when the VPC is connected to an Internet Gateway.
-If Use is checked, you can select from reserved IPs in the VPC product’s Public IP.
-For details, see Create Public IP
+If you check Use, you can select from reserved IPs in the VPC product’s Public IP.
+For more information, see Create Public IP

 - Select a pre‑created VPC, Subnet, IP, and Public NAT